Whenever a new application is installed on your phone or computer, you’re building a backdoor for hackers to have access to your online data.

 Pay more attention to your webcam as your browser is used.
 Your webcam and microphone can be always abused by Internet browsers or extensions added to browsers, which is also one of the leading channels for webcam or microphone to be hacked.

 To ensure whether it’s the browser or add-ons that activate your webcam or microphone, you can take a test by disenabling all extensions or add-ons on your browser and enabling it one by one to test which extension activates the webcam or microphone.

 Sign#3.
 Unexpected webcam video files are found on your device.

-Check the hardware of your device, PC or phone, for the files with videos or audios.
+Check the hardware of your device, PC, or phone, for the files with videos or audio.
 If unexpected video or audio files are found, it indicates that your webcam or microphone has been hacked.
 Such files are usually named with random characters or numbers.

 Sign#4.
 Your device’s security settings are oddly changed.

-Malwares are sometimes able to change your device’s security settings so as to make them easier to enter your device.
-Therefore, keep an eye on your device’s security settings to see whether every setting goes smooth.
+Malware is sometimes able to change your device’s security settings so as to make them easier to enter your device.
+Therefore, keep an eye on your device’s security settings to see whether every setting goes smoothly.